romanlehner/study-nginx/README.md

 # Coming Next
 The online course includes a configuration for dynamic content with PHP and a MongoDB database, which is not part of this docker experiment.
 When I have time I will add these by creating a Dockerfile.

-# Last Notes to the course
+# Last notes to the course
 The online course also contained instructions to use nginx as a proxy pass and loadbalancer.
 But with docker the instructions couldn't be replicated.
 The root cause wasn't explored yet.